dotnet/docs-maui/docs/fundamentals/single-project.md

 | CSS files | MauiCss |

 > [!NOTE]
 > XAML files are also stored in your .NET MAUI app project, and are automatically assigned the **MauiXaml** build action when created by project and item templates.
-However, XAML files will not typically be located in the _Resources_ folder of the app project.
+However, only XAML resource dictionaries will typically be placed in the _Resources_ folder of the app project.

 When a resource file is added to a .NET MAUI app project, a corresponding entry for the resource is created in the project (.csproj) file, with the exception of CSS files.
-After adding a resource file, its build action can be set in the **Properties** window.
-The following screenshot shows a _Resources_ folder containing image and font resources in child folders:
+The following screenshot shows a typical *Resources* folder containing child-folders for each resource type:

 :::image type="content" source="media/single-project/resources.png" alt-text="Image and font resources screenshot.":::

+The build action for a resource file will be correctly set, provided that the resource has been added to the correct *Resources* child folder.

-Child folders of the _Resources_ folder can be designated for each resource type by editing the project file for your app:
+Child folders of the *Resources* folder can be designated for each resource type by editing the project file for your app:

 ```xml
 <ItemGroup>